In Windows, how do I safely rebuild my computer?

 before you begin, so you're sure to have everything in place.

-- If you're running a Windows operating system earlier than XP, UITS strongly encourages you to rebuild with Windows 8, 7, Vista, or XP; see Recommended Windows operating systems at IU.
-For purchasing information if you're an Indiana University student, faculty member, or staff member, see the "Acquiring the software" section in Software available through IU's agreement with Microsoft.
+- If you're running a Windows operating system earlier than Windows 7, UITS strongly encourages you to rebuild with Windows 8.x or 7; see Recommended Windows operating systems at IU.
+For purchasing information if you're an Indiana University student, faculty member, or staff member, see the "Acquiring the software" section in Software available through the IU/Microsoft Campus Agreement with Core Server Site License.

 The most common reason for rebuilding your Windows computer is a system-level compromise, such as infection with a system-level worm (e.g., Blaster, Welchia) or a system bug that's been exploited.
 Rebuilding your computer ensures that you remove all traces of the compromise.